-All proposals will be expected to protect and where possible enhance the significance of heritage assets and their settings, the historic

-42 NPPF, Annex 2: Glossary National Planning Policy Framework - Annex 2: Glossary - Guidance - GOV.UK (www.gov.uk) 43 Historic England's Heritage Gateway can be accessed online at character and local distinctiveness of the area in which they are located.
+All proposals will be expected to protect and where possible enhance the significance of heritage assets and their settings, the historic character and local distinctiveness of the area in which they are located.
 Proposals should seek to avoid harm in the first instance.
 Any harm to or loss of a heritage asset should require clear and convincing justification, usually in the form of public benefits.